Sharks entry level upright vacuum - Let’s see how it performed in our hands-on tests and review.

-All you need to do is lightly press your foot on the head and tilt the vacuum cleaner backwards in order to start the suction process.
+All you need to do is lightly press your foot on the head and tilt the vacuum cleaner backwards in order to start the suction process and on comes the led lights automatically.
 All of the controls are located on the handle of the vacuum as well.

 You might be wondering how this works since the lift away feature means that the vacuum comes away from the floorhead and back.
 Well, the handle actually comes off with the body and is attached to the hose, which is perfect for easy and comfortable cleaning.

 The NV601UK/T doesn’t come with powered lift away, however.
 What this means is that when in lift away mode, the vacuum will not deliver power directly to the floorhead anymore.
 This means you can only use attachments in order to clean.